-This stunning complex is based in Muri Beach, Rarotonga is almost complete; the finished product will be comprised of four elevated one bedroom cottages and a refurbished three bedrooms plus two-bathroom house that can be the owners to enjoy or can also be part of the rental complex..
+MURI MOTU OUTLOOK : This stunning complex is located in the Muri Beach area on Rarotonga and comprised of four elevated one bedroom cottages PLUS a refurbished three bedroom, two-bathroom house that can be the owners to enjoy or can also be part of the rental complex..

-There is a swimming pool with sun loungers all nestled on a 1500 square metre section, just minutes from the liveliness and activity of the famous Muri beach.
+Complete with a beautiful swimming pool and sun loungers and nestled on a 1500 square meter section and just minutes from the liveliness and activity of the famous Muri beach.